 After washing off unbound phages, remaining phages are transduced into competent bacteria for enrichment and amplification.

 At the end of each panning stage, cDNAs coding for VHH specific to the antigen are isolated

-Inserts are integrated into our high yield expression vector, which is then used to transform competent bacteria.
+Inserts are integrated into an expression vector, which is then used to transform competent bacteria.

 Culture, lysis and affinity chromatography purification

 Specific VHH are purified from culture supernatants by affinity chromatography.